 - Bell Versus Horn

 Two very symbolic and perhaps widely known components of the locomotive are the bell and the horn.
 Both are vital safety features, however, the bell's use predates the locomotive to the days of horse-drawn street cars and carriages.
-Quite simply, it alerts those nearby to the fact that the vehicle in which it is affixed is moving.

 - History of Railroad Signaling